 Women Leading Privacy Advisory Board Roles and Expectations

 The IAPP’s Women Leading Privacy Advisory Board helps supports the IAPP by providing guidance on programming and content which helps to advance and support the needs of women in the privacy field.

-The board is led by IAPP Member, Engagement Manager, Katherine Gilchrest, CIPP/US, and holds at least four meetings per year.
+The board is led by IAPP Member Engagement Director, Kimberly MacNeil, and holds at least four meetings per year.

 Women Leading Privacy Advisory Board Expectations